Awarua-/Can-I-Have-Your-Attention-COSC475-Research/README.md

 Note that every time the application is run it creates a new log file.
 This means that a participant will have multiple log files.

 ### Command line args
-The experiment accepts two command line arguments, the icon set and the condition (w or w/o stencil)
+The experiment accepts two command line arguments, the icon set the condition (w or w/o stencil) and the participants Id
 The icon set can be one of three values, [training, set1, set2]
 For the second argument the program accepts any string.
+The final argument is the participantID, this can be any alphanumeric string.

 A few examples are below:
-* node main.js training stencil
+* node main.js training stencil 1
-* node main.js set1 noStencil
+* node main.js set1 noStencil 1
-* node main.js set2 stencil
+* node main.js set2 stencil 1

 ## Targets
 Targets are specified using properties separated by underscores